uber/RemoteShuffleService/README.md

 ## Current Limitation

-To work with this Remote Shuffle Service, Spark applications need to keep following configures as false (or do not set them since their default values are false):
+- To work with this Remote Shuffle Service, Spark applications need to keep following configures as false (or do not set them since their default values are false):

 ```
 spark.shuffle.service.enabled=false
 spark.speculation=false
 ```
 We are still actively developing and may support those configures in the future.

+- The supported Spark version is Spark 2.4.x.
+For Spark 3.x, we are still testing and developing.

 ## How to Build